leopedroso45/RestAPI-RedesTrab/README.md

 ## Running the Application Locally

-The classes are self explanatory and it is necessary to install the PostgreSQL server to run it.
+The classes are self explanatory and it's necessary to install the PostgreSQL server to run it.

 Run `aqueduct serve` from this directory to run the application.
 For running within an IDE, run `bin/main.dart`.
 By default, a configuration file named `config.yaml` will be used.